-The primary collector shall verify that the farmer has registered in due time with Donau Soja Organisation, i.e. by 30 July of the respective harvest year (see Requirements R 01, paragraphs 4.1 and 5.1).
+The primary collector shall verify that the farmer has registered in due time with Donau Soja Organisation, i.e. by 30 July of the respective harvest year (see Requirements R 01a, paragraphs 4.1 and 5.1).

-The primary collector shall keep an up-to-date list of all farmers belonging to the same agricultural enterprise as this collector and delivering Europe Soya soya beans exclusively to this collector (see Requirements R 01, paragraph 5.1).
+The primary collector shall keep an up-to-date list of all farmers belonging to the same agricultural enterprise as this collector and delivering Europe Soya soya beans exclusively to this collector (see Requirements R 01a, paragraph 5.1).
 These farmers shall be listed in the annex to the certificate belonging to the primary collector.

-- 2.4 The primary collector shall document each soya bean supplier, including their EU registration number (or an equivalent specification in non-EU countries), the quantity delivered by them and the quality label ("Europe Soya"). - 2.5 The primary collector shall check the plausibility of the details given by all Europe Soya soya bean farmers.
-This plausibility check shall be based on calculations of the size of areas under crops and the quantities delivered by the soya bean farmers to the collector. - 2.6 The agricultural collector/primary collector shall take a retained sample of each soya bean lot accepted by them, and shall store this sample for at least one year safely and without influencing its quality, ensuring traceability.

-If the primary collector is located in a production area of GM-risk level 1 (GM-RL 1) and if the farmer delivering soya beans to this collector is also located in such a production area:
+- 2.4 The primary collector shall document each soya bean supplier, including their EU registration number (or an equivalent specification in non-EU countries), the quantity delivered by them, the country of origin, the geolocation of all plots of land on which the soya beans were produced and the quality label ("Europe Soya") and shall keep the relevant documentation for at least 5 years. - 2.5 The primary collector shall check the plausibility of the details given by all Europe Soya soya bean farmers.
+This plausibility check shall be based on calculations of the size of areas under crops and the quantities delivered by the soya bean farmers to the collector. - 2.6 The agricultural collector/primary collector shall take a retained sample of each soya bean lot accepted by them, and shall store this sample for at least one year safely and without influencing its quality, ensuring traceability. - 2.7 The storage period of retained samples can be reduced to six months from the date of sale if the following two requirements are met: - the primary collector can demonstrate that the storage period for the Europe Soya soya beans concerned has also been reduced; and - the primary collector is located in a production area of GM-risk level 1 (GM-RL 1) and if the farmer delivering soya beans to this collector is also located in such a production area.

-- The storage period of retained samples can be reduced to six months from the date of sale if the primary collector can demonstrate that the storage period for the Europe Soya soya beans concerned has also been reduced. - Composite samples shall be permitted as long as they do not exceed five individual deliveries (e.g. truck, tractor) and 100 tonnes per day.
+Composite samples shall be permitted as long as they do not exceed five individual deliveries (e.g. truck, tractor) and 100 tonnes per day.
 In this case, the primary collector shall additionally conduct rapid GM tests on each delivery unit (vehicle).
 The primary collector shall also document the results of these tests as well as the origin of the individual deliveries.